oicr-gsi/dimsum/changes/add_archivalStatus.md

-Archival column in the Cases list showing the archival status
+Archiving column in the Cases list showing the archiving status